Several types of “employment” are discussed below:

 The DHS requires international students to work in a position that is directly related to their major and commensurate with their educational level.
 Students who major in computer science may work at Intel or in the Information Technology Department of Nike, for example, but they must be employed as programmers or systems analysts, for example (not as a receptionist).
 Students who major in art may work at an art gallery, a museum, a graphic design company, or in the art department of Nike.

-In April 2008, the Department of Homeland Security made important changes to the OPT rule.
-First, students are allowed a maximum of 90 days of unemployed time during their year of OPT employment eligibility.
-Second, students majoring in the fields of Science, Technology, Engineering & Math (the so-called STEM degrees) are eligible to apply for 17 months of additional OPT beyond the usual 12 month limit.
-Finally, students are now allowed to apply for post-completion OPT up to 60 days after their completion of studies.
+In March 2016, the Department of Homeland Security made important changes to the OPT rule regarding the STEM Extension.
+Students majoring in the fields of Science, Technology, Engineering & Math (the so-called STEM degrees) are eligible to apply for 24 months of additional OPT beyond the usual 12 month limit.
+The list of STEM fields that qualify for this extension can be found here.

 To qualify for optional practical training after graduation, F-1 students must apply within the following time period: no more than 90 days prior to graduation and no more than 60 days after graduation.
 Application is made through the Office of International Students and Scholars (ISS), which forwards applications to the Department of Homeland Security offices in Lincoln, Nebraska for adjudication.
 Approval often takes two to three months, so students are encouraged to apply early.
 For application procedures, go to Applying for Optional Practical Training.